 Š Spleen/pancreas/stomach: An imbalanced calcium/magnesium ratio may relate to this meridian.
 The levels of magnesium and chromium, when low, may indicate deficiency or weakness of this meridian.

-antibiotics), vaccines, toxic chemicals, food toxins, yeasts and parasites contribute
+vaccines, toxic chemicals, food toxins, yeasts and parasites contribute to

-Improper food, poor eating habits, lack of rest and other lifestyle
+food, poor eating habits, lack of rest and other lifestyle factors also

 This tends to overheat the liver.
 One reason for this is that a damaged large intestine produces and accumulates many toxins.
 These are absorbed into the portal vein system of arteries, which conduct the toxins from the large intestine and small intestine directly into the liver.

 the front of the body along the central axis of the body.
 It therefore touches many important